Chan Santokhi

-Chandrikapersad "Chan" Santokhi (/nl/; चंद्रिकापेर्साद संतोखी, /hns/; born 3 February 1959) is a Surinamese politician and former police officer who served as the ninth president of Suriname, from 2020 to 2025.
+Chandrikapersad "Chan" Santokhi (/nl/; चंद्रिकापेर्साद संतोखी, /hns/; 3 February 1959 – 30 March 2026) was a Surinamese politician and police officer who served as the ninth president of Suriname from 2020 to 2025.
 After winning the 2020 elections, Santokhi was the sole nominee for president of Suriname.
 On 13 July, Santokhi was elected president by acclamation in an uncontested election.
 He was inaugurated on 16 July.

 Early life

 Chandrikapersad Santokhi was born on 3 February 1959, into an Indo-Surinamese Hindu family in Lelydorp, in district Suriname (now known as district Wanica).
 He grew up in the countryside as the youngest in a family of nine children.
 His father worked at the harbor of Paramaribo and his mother worked as a shop assistant in Lelydorp.

 Career

 Police career

 After Santokhi obtained his VWO diploma at the Algemene Middelbare School in Paramaribo, he received a scholarship to study in the Netherlands.
 From 1978 till 1982, he studied at the Police Academy of the Netherlands in Apeldoorn.
 After completing his study he returned to Suriname in September 1982, to work for the police.
-Since the age of 23, Santokhi worked as a police inspector in Geyersvlijt and Wanica until he was appointed in 1989 as head of the national criminal investigation department.
+From the age of 23, Santokhi worked as a police inspector in Geyersvlijt and Wanica until he was appointed in 1989 as head of the national criminal investigation department.
 In 1991, he was appointed commissioner of police.